Smiling Texas Teacher Mugshot Goes Viral, Accused Of Sleeping With Student

 — UnisPost (@UnisPost) March 21, 2017

-Female teachers having an inappropriate relationship with a male student always tends to be a controversial topic.
+A female teacher having an inappropriate relationship with a male student always tends to be a controversial topic.
 There were even a few Twitter users who questioned why “these teachers” weren’t around when he was in school.

 Just absurd how these teachers weren't around for me during high school ???? #SarahFowlkes https://t.co/h94ac5UwyT